 The histogram displays the luminance distribution that shows how many pixels of a particular brightness exist in the picture.
-To display the histogram, press DISP on the control button (pages 39 and 104).
+To display the histogram, press the DISP button (pages 40 and 115).

 The exposure compensation will change the histogram accordingly.
 The right illustration is an example.
 Shooting with the exposure compensation on the positive side brightens the whole picture, making the entire histogram shift to the bright side (right side).
 If the exposure compensation is applied on the negative side, the histogram will shift to the other side.
 Both ends of the histogram show a highkey or low-key portion.
 It is impossible to restore these area with a computer later.
 Adjust the exposure if necessary and shoot again.